~ TEN ITEMS ON MY WISHLIST RN ~

-I’ve been obsessed with opals for a while now so was excited, but not surprised, to find an Aboriginal jewelry designer who deals with this special stone.
+I’ve been obsessed with opals for a while now so was excited, but not surprised, to find a First Nations jewellery designer who deals with this special stone.
 Did you know 95% of opals come from Australia?
 This particular boulder opal looks like an aerial shot of the great barrier reef, which is rather appropriate seeing as the stone was mined in Queensland.

 These pants from Maara Collective:

 I love this styling, it is very ‘Jacquemus-meets-the-outback’.